Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-22_BlazorBestPractices/Index.md

 A typical application consists of a client-side, a server side, a database and an API.

-App structure refers to the projects and folders in the solution.
+App structure refers to the projects and folders in your solution.
 Whilst application structure and architecture are different, the lines between are often blurred as applications are structured in a way that depicts the application architecture.

+There are a few types of application architectures that your app structure should depict

+### Layered Architecture

+In a layered architecture, different components of the application are arranged in layers.
+At the buttom is the database layer, which talks directly to the database.

+The persistence logic layer sits on top of the database layer and performs interactions with the database such as CRUD.
+As a result, it is sometimes called the data access layer or the repository layer because it uses the repository pattern to abstract the implementation of the business logic.

 Blazor is a new framework for building interactive web UIs using .NET.
 Blazor apps are composed of reusable web UI components implemented using C#, HTML, and CSS.
 These components handle user events and can be nested to build complex user interfaces.